richwangbcca/devbot/README.md

 - Clean, minimal UI
 ```

-## Contributing

-This is a personal productivity tool, but if you have ideas for improvements, feel free to open an issue or submit a pull request!

 ## Why I Built This

 As someone who often gets lost in planning, I wanted a system that would: